swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 To avoid disrupting working code, this proposal does not deprecate the existing closure-based functions in favor of the new `extendLifetime` operation.
 (Introducing the new function will still considerably reduce the need for future Swift releases to continue repeatedly generalizing the existing functions -- for example, to allow async use, or to allow nonescapable results.)

-### Unsafe bit casts

-To cover a common low-level need that regularly came up while experimenting with nonescapable use cases, we propose to narrowly generalize the existing `unsafeBitCast` function to allow its input value to be of a nonescapable type.

-The bit cast's result is free of any lifetime constraints that affected the input.
-This is a profoundly unsafe operation, but dissolving lifetime enforcement like this can be a useful fallback option when implementing low-level constructs.
-(In general, though, it is a better idea to add explicit unsafe operations that extract whatever data we need from a nonescapable type, without resorting to error-prone bit casting.)

-We do not allow unsafe bit casts to nonescapable types (as we do not have a good way to assign lifetime constraints on the result yet), and we continue to require both the input and target types to be copyable.

 ### Object identifiers

 The `ObjectIdentifier` construct is primarily used to generate a Comparable/Hashable value that identifies a class instance.
 However, it is also able to identify metatypes: